CCCSBuffet/pk_do_not_be_afraid/hello_world/helloworld.md

 ## Attribution

 This work is created by Perry Kivolowitz, Professor and Chair of Computer Science at Carthage College.
 It is copyright © 2021 and may be freely shared for educational purposes.

 ## Overview

-This document is a gentle introduction to ARM V8 Assembly Language.
+This document is a "gentle" introduction to ARM V8 Assembly Language.

 What makes this a "gentle" introduction is that we start out with a C++ program close to "Hello World" and break it down into several versions which are closer and closer to a high level assembly language (otherwise